DyHex/POMWright/docs/intro-to-using-pomwright.md

 }
 ```

-We havn't introduced them yet, but as it stands, if we were to invoke any of POMWright's methods with any of these LocatorSchemaPath's we'd get a "not implemented" error, thus we need to add our LocatorSchema's which our LocatorSchemaPath's will reference.
+We havn't introduced them yet, but as it stands, if we were to invoke any of POMWright's methods with any of these LocatorSchemaPath's we'd get a "not implemented" error, thus we need to add our LocatorSchema's which our LocatorSchemaPath's reference.

-The LocatorSchema interface lets us define an object for creating a Locator with any of Playwright's locator methods, I advise you to read the more indepth explanation [here](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchema-explanation.md) or the interface itself [here](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/src/helpers/locatorSchema.interface.ts#L28).
+The LocatorSchema interface lets us define an object for creating a Locator with any of Playwright's locator methods, I advise you to read the more in-depth explanation [here](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchema-explanation.md).

 Now lets add our LocatorSchema, we do this through the `initLocatorSchemas()` method, through the POC's `locators` property which it gets from extending BasePage.
 The `locators` property is an instance of the GetLocatorBase class, which handles LocatorSchema management and provides the POC with POMWright's locator methods, see [get-locator-methods-explanation.mb](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/get-locator-methods-explanation.md) for further details.